Espresso Dosing Featured

 Balancing out all these elements is super vital for achieving that perfect espresso shot.

-Dosing Equipment Guide
+Dosing Equipment You Should Have

 Having appropriate equipment can also play a role in achieving consistent and accurate doses for each shot of espresso.
 These are some of the tools you can utilize for this endeavor:

-• Dosing funnels: These are handy accessories that attach securely to the portafilter basket while dropping the coffee grounds directly from your coffee grinder.
-This maintains a uniform distribution and prevents mess as you dose your coffee.
+These are handy accessories that attach securely to the portafilter basket while dropping the coffee grounds directly from your coffee grinder.
+This maintains a uniform distribution and prevents mess as you dose your coffee, ensuring that the coffee grounds end up where they belong.